-- 1. Homework grading policy: - Homework turned in when due: grading starts at 100% - Homework turned in 1 day late: grading starts at 90% - Homework turned in 2 days late: grading starts at 80%... - Homework turned in 3 days late: grading starts at 70%... - Homework turned in later 0 on the homework - 2.
-Projects: the grading policy for projects are as follows - Project turned in when due grading starts at 100% - Project turned in 1 day late grading starts at 90% - Project turned in 2 days late grading starts at 80%
+- 1. Assignment grading policy: - Assignment turned in when due: grading starts at 100% - Assignment turned in 1 day late: grading starts at 90% - Homework turned in 2 days late: grading starts at 80%... - Homework turned in 3 days late: grading starts at 70%...

-- Project turned in 3 days late grading starts at 70% - Project turned in later 0 on the project - 3.
-Labs: Some lecture time will be used as lab sessions. - 4.
-Working together: You are encouraged to discuss the design problems, but all programming and analysis is to be done in a team of one, two or three.
-Numerical results will differ depending on how you code your simulation, so comparing them is no guarantee, anyway.
-Notice that 85% of the course grade is determined by the tests, and it is not possible to be successful on the examination without understanding what was done on the design projects. - 5.
-Regrades: Regrades of projects are obtained by submitting a written explanation via the instructor's mailbox within 48 hours of when the work was returned in class.
-Regrades will only be discussed after submitting the work in this manner. - 6.
+- Homework turned in later 0 on the homework - 2.
+Labs: Some class time will be used as lab sessions, and the lab report is due by the end of the class. - 3.
+Working together on projects: You are encouraged to discuss the design problems, but all programming and analysis is to be done in a team of one, two or three.
+Numerical results will differ depending on how you code your simulation, so comparing them is no guarantee, anyway. - 4.
+Regrades: Regrades are obtained by submitting a written explanation to the instructor's email account within 48 hours of when the work was returned.
+Regrades will only be discussed after submitting the work in this manner. - 5.
 Make-up tests: According to the department policy, no make-up tests are allowed.
 A student who misses a test without prior permission of the instructor must be assigned a 0 (zero).
 The secretary of the IMSE Department will have a telephone number where the instructor can be reached.